academic/VipaImportBundle/README.md

 Description
 ============
-That is a tool for importing database in PKPOJS to OJS which developed by OKUL BİLİŞİM.
+That is a tool for importing database in PKP/OJS to OJS which developed by [OkulBilişim](http://okulbilisim.com).

 Installation
 ============